 It’s no secret that following a plant-based diet in Japan isn’t easy.
-Compared to the West Coast, with a vegan or trendy health food restaurant seemingly at every turn, Tokyo’s vegan options are few and far between.
+Compared to other major international cities, with a vegan or trendy health food restaurant seemingly at every turn, Tokyo’s vegan options are few and far between.
 Of course, simply having options is the bare minimum.
 We want delectable, worth-every-yen options that pack a punch.
 And sometimes all you want on a given afternoon is a perfect burger, and one that’s not just good “for a vegan burger,” but is seriously good.

 View this post on Instagram